anil-650/notes/POM/controlling.md

 + Evaluation of deviation between actual and planed input data should be performed recurrently and the assessment of their effort on the desired result should be done.
-+ It is taken to reviles the difficulties faced by people and the needed methodology to solving them.
++ Steps are taken to reviles the difficulties faced by people and the needed methodology to solving them.

 ## Concurrent control